Close

 Here are the methods of games that I have been recently using with my son of 3 years old:

 2. Putting on trousers: fly into the tunnels.
-It’s great to play out some simple actions that the child doesn’t want to perform, in order to make the process faster and easier.
+It’s great to practice some simple actions that the child doesn’t want to perform, to make the process faster and easier.

 3. Cleaning up and organizing toys: putting them to bed and sending them to their houses.
-You can come up with interesting stories for each of the child’s chores.
+You can come up with interesting stories for each of the children’s chores.

 Instead of Screaming and Tantrums: Methods that Develop Inner Discipline in the Child